MISP/misp-website/content/blog/Video_MISP_Best_practices_for_encoding_threat_intelligence.md

 ### Most often questions asked to generate a threat landscape report

-MISP can be a great source for generating a threat landscape report.
-There often many questions asked by various stakeholders which can be used as basis to scope what kind of information is required or needed.
+MISP can be a great source of information for generating a threat landscape report.
+Quite frequently, we get asked by various stakeholders, what exactly can be used as the basis of how to scope the kinds of information that are required or needed, for generating such a report.

 - What are the most common vulnerabilities?
 - What are the most common threats?